 What is a medical alert system?

-Medical alert systems are specialized devices or services created to enable the elderly and individuals with disabilities to request help in case of an emergency, regardless of their location.
-These systems typically consist of a pendant or bracelet equipped with an emergency button.
-When the button is pressed, an alert is immediately sent to a monitoring center or designated emergency contact.
+Medical alert systems are specialized devices or services created to enable the elderly and individuals with disabilities to request help in an emergency, regardless of location.
+These systems typically consist of a pendant or bracelet with an emergency button.
+When the button is pressed, an alert is sent to a monitoring center or designated emergency contact.

 How do medical alert systems work?